savariamir/Outbox/README.md

 # Message Processning

+Idempotent Receiver

+Even when a sender application only sends a message once, the receiver application may receive the message more than once.

 Idempotency is a property of operations or API requests that ensures repeating the operation multiple times produces the same result as executing it once

 - f(f(x)) = f(x)